BiDAlab/UWF4DR-Benchmark/requirements/README.md

 Unless otherwise specified, these environments were tested with **Python 3.10**.

+Users should select and install only the requirements file corresponding to the model family they intend to evaluate.

 ## cnn.txt
 Dependencies for convolutional neural network (CNN) models.
 The CNN architectures used in this study include MobileNetV2 and ResNet18.